 The course provides excellent preparation for further vocational study for those wishing to have a career in the performance industry.
-It also has many transferable skills that employers value.
+It also has many transferrable skills that employers, colleges and universities value highly.

-Contact Mr Chipp - Director of Arts.
+Contact Mr Chipp - Director of Arts or Mrs Collin-Teacher of Music